smattymatty/mathew-storm-site/writing_content/short-stories/Red Shoes.md

 She tapped Allow.

 Her phone buzzed again: **Achievement Unlocked: First Steps!
-You've taken the first step toward a better you.**
+Welcome to a better you.**

 The knot in her chest loosened - the one that had been there since the hospital room, since the funeral, since she'd signed those loan papers.
 For the first time in months, she could breathe properly.
 Finally, she felt like she was doing something right.